 Coursera hosted e-learning course offered by Imperial College London.

-Course by the London School of Hygiene and Tropical Medicine
+Free online course by the London School of Hygiene and Tropical Medicine.

 Free Coronavirus Awareness Course/eLearning - SCORM package available for download and embed code for placing into intranet/web pages.
 Covers symptoms, self-isolation and myths.
 Quiz at the end to help retention.

-A survey of the projects working on the contact tracing and mapping part of the problem, data sets, media coverage etc - too much to put in this subsection of the Tech Handbook.
+A survey of the projects working on the contact tracing and mapping part of the problem, data sets, media coverage etc.

-EpiRisk is a computational platform designed to allow a quick estimate of the probability of exporting infected individuals from sites affected by a disease outbreak to other areas in the world through the airline transportation network and the daily commuting patters.
-It also lets the user to explore the effects of potential restrictions applied to airline traffic and commuting flows.
+A computational platform designed to allow a quick estimate of the probability of exporting infected individuals through the airline transportation network and the daily commuting patterns.

-COVID-19 Location History Tool- A tool to compare user’s location history with patients’.
+A tool to compare user’s location history with patients’.
 It uses Google Maps Timeline KML data.
 All the data comparison is processed in local so that the user’s data are NOT shared with any government.
-Repository here
+Github repository available.

 📅 17 March 2020

-Accelerate Good Global 2020l is a sector-defining event, uniting tech nonprofit entrepreneurs, technology leaders, and philanthropists who believe in leveraging tech for good
+A sector-defining event, uniting tech nonprofit entrepreneurs, technology leaders, and philanthropists who believe in leveraging tech for good.